Scrollbar: Thumb dragging

 Dragging the thumb is historically the traditional way of manipulating a scrollbar.
 By moving the cursor over to the thumb on the screen and then pressing and holding, the thumb can be dragged.
 This is often done using either a trackpad or the left click button on a conventional mouse or touchpad.
 Moving the cursor while pressing down moves the scrollbar's thumb to see different sections of the page.
 On applications native to OS X 10.11 (and some previous OS X versions), scrollbars do not show up on the user interface until the user uses another scrolling technique, such as the two-finger scroll or using the arrow keys.
 Therefore, the user must scroll using one of these methods first, and then move their cursor over to the thumb, wherever it appears.

-On Microsoft Windows, moving the mouse away too far from the thumb while dragging it will reset the scrolling position to prior.
+On Microsoft Windows, moving the mouse pointer about 100 pixels away from the thumb while dragging it will reset the scrolling position to prior.
+This is useful to temporarily return to a previous section of the page without losing the current position.

 Scroll wheel

 A scroll wheel on a conventional mouse may also be used.
-Moving the wheel in a desired direction moves the content in the same direction.
+Scrolling the wheel forwards or backwards moves the content up or down.
+The direction the content scrolls is determined by the computer's scrolling settings.
 Most mice contain scroll wheels that only scroll up and down, but some mice contain scroll wheels that allow the user to scroll in any direction (up, down, left or right), including diagonal directions.
-While scrolling up and down, the direction in which the page scrolls in response to the direction that the user scrolls the scroll wheel can differ depending on the computer's scrolling settings.

 Arrow keys

-The arrow buttons on the keyboard may be clicked to scroll up, down, left, or right on a page.
+The arrow keys on the keyboard may be used to scroll up, down, left, or right on a page.
 This scrolling technique usually results in the screen scrolling very slowly in comparison to the other scrolling techniques.
-Clicking the arrow buttons would result in the page continuing to scroll until one of the scroll limits has been reached.
+Holding the arrow keys results in the page continuing to scroll until one of the scroll limits has been reached.